NSHipster/articles/2019-03-18-swift-foundation-error-protocols.md

 Such an implementation, however, is at odds with well-understood boundaries between models and controllers.
-Not only does it create bloat in the controller, and it doesn't scale to handling multiple errors or handling errors in multiple contexts.
+Not only does it create bloat in the controller, it also doesn't scale to handling multiple errors or handling errors in multiple contexts.

 To reconcile these anti-patterns,